Computer Flu - Backup Your Data

 How Can I Backup My Information ?

-Windows Vista and Windows 7 users have a 'backup' feature built into windows already.
+Windows Vista, Windows 7 users have a 'backup' feature built into windows already.
+Just click "Start" > "Search" type in "backup", then follow the on-screen instructions.

 Where should I backup my data ?